fistlabs/fist/docs/index.md

 This is a quick reference to start writing right now

-Let's write custom face for [https://nodejs.org/api/](https://nodejs.org/api/) as example
+Let's write custom face for [https://nodejs.org/api/](https://nodejs.org/api/) as example.
+We will not make accent on beauty of our html pages.
+This example is called to show you nodejs code, but is is not the example how to mark up html.

+First, let's install application dependencies

 _[package.json](/examples/njsdoc/package.json):_